anz-insto/anz-insto.github.io/README.md

 Documentation for ANZ Fileactive API offering.

 ## Contribution
-Details on how to contribute fixes or improvements to the Developer Portal coming soon...
+Details on how to contribute fixes and improvements to the Developer Portal coming soon...

 ## Prequisites
  - [Ruby > 2.0](https://www.ruby-lang.org/en/documentation/installation)